michaelbreslin/slate/source/includes/api/_document.md

 }
 ```

-The bulk document update procedure is similar to the insertion procedure, except that you must specify the document ID and current revision for every document in the bulk update JSON string.

 <div></div>

+The return structure is the JSON of the updated documents, with the new revision and ID information.

 > Example JSON structure returned after bulk update: